-The risk owner may delegate tasks to members of his team; however he ultimately remains responsible for the management of the risk.
+The risk owner may delegate tasks to members of their team; however s/he ultimately remains responsible for the management of the risk.

 Risk Culture

 Risk culture is a term describing the values, beliefs, knowledge and understanding about risk shared by a group of people with a common purpose, in particular the employees of an organisation.